djdumpling/djdumpling.github.io/_posts/2025-12-31-training_at_scale.md

 ### vanishing throughput

-HF observed a ~40% drop in throughput (14k to 8k tokens/sec/GPU) after a few hours of starting the main run.
+HuggingFace observed a ~40% drop in throughput (14k to 8k tokens/sec/GPU) after a few hours of starting the main run.
 The issue came from data storage; their cluster uses a network-attached storage with a "keep-hot" caching model that stores frequently accessed files and evicts "cold" files to third-party S3.
 With 24TB of training data, the storage was pushed to its limit, so it evicted dataset shards mid-training.
 This meant fetching them back and creating stalls that slowed throughput.

 The first fix came in the form of swapping the storage method by reserving a spare node with the dataset preloaded and copying using `fpsync` (`s5cmd` took double the time).
 This fixed the issue of a node dying and the replacement GPU having no data since by swapping it with the spare node, training could continue.
 So, the new spare, not to be wasted, could run evals or dev jobs.